 English as a Second Language (ESL)

-To ensure progress and completion of a degree at Southwest and success in the workforce, the English department offers four ESL courses as well as ESL sections of English Composition I & II, Voice & Articulation, and Fundamentals of Communication
+To ensure progress and completion of a degree at Southwest and success in the workforce, the English department offers four ESL courses as well as ESL sections of English Composition I & II, Academic Success, and Fundamentals of Communication.

 - ENGL 1010 – English Composition I